Whiteshell Laboratories: History

+Impetus

 In the late 1950s, Atomic Energy Canada Limited (AECL) was planning an aggressive expansion of their experimental reactor designs.
 Among a number of proposals were versions of the heavy water reactor concept using alternate cooling arrangements including oil and boiling water.
 Their existing research site at the Chalk River Laboratories outside Ottawa appeared to be "at saturation" and too small to host all the planned experiments.

 Considering their options, it was noted that only three provinces did not already host some sort of major federal lab, Newfoundland, Alberta and Manitoba.
 Newfoundland was eliminated, and Alberta already had an oil and gas industry and did not need more energy experiments.
 So, the decision was made to build in Manitoba.
 A preliminary site survey was carried out by Shawinigan Engineering (later part of Lavalin, today part of SNC-Lavalin).
 This was followed by meetings between AECL president J.L.
 Gray and Manitoba premier Dufferin Roblin.

 In November 1959, Gray reported to the AECL board that a site on the Winnipeg River near the Seven Sisters Generating Station appeared to be suitable, along with a report from the federal government's housing agency that a new town site could be developed nearby.
 As the town was on the border of the Whiteshell Provincial Park, they named the lab Whiteshell.
 Manitoba was responsible for building a new bridge over the Winnipeg River and maintaining roads and other services.
 The town was developed as Pinawa, some distance to the southeast of the lab site.